wavefrontHQ/docs/pages/doc/tracing_best_practices.md

-  // Set the listening ports for metrics, histograms, and trace data wfProxyClientBuilder.metricsPort(2878);        // same as pushListenerPorts= in proxy config wfProxyClientBuilder.distributionPort(2878);   // same as histogramDistListenerPorts= in proxy config wfProxyClientBuilder.tracingPort(30_000);      // same as traceListenerPorts= in proxy config
+  // Set the listening ports for metrics, histograms, and trace data wfProxyClientBuilder.metricsPort(2878);        // same as pushListenerPorts= in proxy config wfProxyClientBuilder.distributionPort(2878);   // supported because we do proxy aggregation wfProxyClientBuilder.tracingPort(30000);      // same as traceListenerPorts= in proxy config

   // Create the WavefrontProxyClient
   WavefrontSender wavefrontSender = wfProxyClientBuilder.build();